Learn About the QQQQ ETF and NASDAQ-100 Index

+It always helps to know about the underlying index before you consider any index ETF for your investing strategy.
 The NASDAQ 100 Index (NDX) is a collection of the largest 100 non-financial companies (both domestic and foreign) listed on the NASDAQ exchange.
 The stocks in the index are market-cap weighted; however, there are limitations on the weights to prevent any particular company from having too much influence on price.
 No company can have more than 24% of the weight of the index.

 The QQQQ and NASDAQ 100

 No financial companies.
 That’s the first thing to know.
 If you are looking to trade mortgage and banking securities that are listed on the NASDAQ, you want to check out the NASDAQ Financial 100 (IXF).

 All of the companies in the NDX and Q’s are NASDAQ listed stocks.
 They have to be listed for at least 2 years, with the exception of some heavy hitters (cap-wise) who only have to be around for 1 year.
 Also, the stocks need to trade at least 200,000 daily shares, report quarterly and annually, and not have any bankruptcy issues.